-In the opinion of Orrick, Herrington & Sutcliffe LLP ("Bond Counsel"), based upon an analysis of existing laws, regulations, rulings and court decisions, and assuming, among other matters, the accuracy of certain representations and compliance with certain covenants, interest on the Tax Anticipation Notes (the "Tax-Exempt Notes") is excluded from gross income for federal income tax purposes under Section 103 of the Internal Revenue Code of 1986 (the "Code").
-In the further opinion of Bond Counsel, interest on the Tax-Exempt Notes is not a specific preference item for purposes of the federal individual or corporate alternative minimum taxes, although Bond Counsel observes that such interest is included in adjusted current earnings when calculating corporate alternative minimum taxable income.
-Bond Counsel is also of the opinion that interest on the Tax-Exempt from personal income taxes imposed by the State of New York and any political subdivision thereof (including The City of New York).
-Complete copies of the proposed forms of opinions of Bond Counsel are set forth in APPENDIX C hereto.
+In the opinion of Orrick, Herrington & Sutcliffe LLP ("Bond Counsel"), based upon an analysis of existing laws, regulations, rulings and court decisions, and assuming, among other matters, the accuracy of certain representations and compliance with certain covenants, interest on the Notes is excluded from gross income for federal income tax purposes under Section 103 of the Internal Revenue Code of 1986 (the "Code").
+In the further opinion of Bond Counsel, interest on the Notes is not a specific preference item for purposes of the federal individual or corporate alternative minimum taxes, although Bond Counsel observes that such interest is included in adjusted current earnings when calculating corporate alternative minimum taxable income.
+Bond Counsel is also of the opinion that interest on the Notes is exempt from personal income taxes imposed by the State of New York and any political subdivision thereof (including The City of New York).
+A complete copy of the proposed form of opinion of Bond Counsel is set forth in APPENDIX C hereto.

-To the extent the issue price of any maturity of the Tax-Exempt Notes is less than the amount to be paid at maturity of such Tax-Exempt Notes (excluding amounts stated to be interest and payable at least annually over the term of such Tax-Exempt Notes), the difference constitutes "original issue discount," the accrual of which, to the extent properly allocable to each Beneficial Owner thereof, is treated as interest on the Tax-Exempt Notes which is excluded from gross income for federal income tax purposes.
-For this purpose, the issue price of a particular maturity of the Tax-Exempt Notes is the first price at which a substantial amount of such maturity of the Tax-Exempt Notes is sold to the public (excluding bond houses, brokers, or similar persons or organizations acting in the capacity of underwriters, placement agents or wholesalers).
-The original issue discount with respect to any maturity of the Tax-Exempt Notes accrues daily over the term to maturity of such Tax-Exempt Notes on the basis of a constant interest rate compounded semiannually (with straight-line interpolations between compounding dates).
-The accruing original issue discount is added to the adjusted basis of such Tax-Exempt Notes to determine taxable gain or loss upon disposition (including sale, redemption, or payment on maturity) of such Tax-Exempt Notes.
-Beneficial Owners of the Tax-Exempt Notes should consult their own tax advisors with respect to the tax consequences of ownership of Tax-Exempt Notes with original issue discount, including the treatment of Beneficial Owners who do not purchase such Tax-Exempt Notes in the original offering to the public at the first price at which a substantial amount of such Tax-Exempt Notes is sold to the public.
+To the extent that the issue price of any maturity of the Notes is less than the amount to be paid at maturity of such Notes (excluding amounts stated to be interest and payable at least annually over the term of such Notes), the difference constitutes "original issue discount," the accrual of which, to the extent properly allocable to each Beneficial Owner thereof, is treated as interest on the Notes which is excluded from gross income for federal income tax purposes.
+For this purpose, the issue price of a particular maturity of the Notes is the first price at which a substantial amount of such maturity of the Notes is sold to the public (excluding bond houses, brokers, or similar persons or organizations acting in the capacity of underwriters, placement agents or wholesalers).
+The original issue discount with respect to any maturity of the Notes accrues daily over the term to maturity of such Notes on the basis of a constant interest rate compounded semiannually (with straight-line interpolations between compounding dates).
+The accruing original issue discount is added to the adjusted basis of such Notes to determine taxable gain or loss upon disposition (including sale, redemption, or payment on maturity) of such Notes.
+Beneficial Owners of the Notes should consult their own tax advisors with respect to the tax consequences of ownership of Notes with original issue discount, including the treatment of Beneficial Owners who do not purchase such Notes in the original offering to the public at the first price at which a substantial amount of such Notes is sold to the public.

-Tax-Exempt Notes purchased, whether at original issuance or otherwise, for an amount higher than their principal amount payable at maturity (or, in some cases, at their earlier call date) ("Premium Tax-Exempt Notes") will be treated as having amortizable bond premium.
-No deduction is allowable for the amortizable bond premium in the case of Tax-Exempt Notes, like the Premium Tax-Exempt Notes, the interest on which is excluded from gross income for federal income tax purposes.
-However, the amount of tax-exempt interest received, and a Beneficial Owner's basis in a Premium Tax-Exempt Notes, will be reduced by the amount of amortizable bond premium properly allocable to such Beneficial Owner.
-Beneficial Owners of Premium Tax-Exempt Notes should consult their own tax advisors with respect to the proper treatment of amortizable bond premium in their particular circumstances.
+Notes purchased, whether at original issuance or otherwise, for an amount higher than their principal amount payable at maturity (or, in some cases, at their earlier call date) ("Premium Notes") will be treated as having amortizable bond premium.
+No deduction is allowable for the amortizable bond premium in the case of Notes, like the Premium Notes, the interest on which is excluded from gross income for federal income tax purposes.
+However, the amount of tax-exempt interest received, and a Beneficial Owner's basis in Premium Notes, will be reduced by the amount of amortizable bond premium properly allocable to such Beneficial Owner.
+Beneficial Owners of Premium Notes should consult their own tax advisors with respect to the proper treatment of amortizable bond premium in their particular circumstances.